NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/troubleshooting.md

   In this case, you may not see all COM ports in the drop-down list while selecting the device in the app.
 - Other errors occur.

-## Unable to perform DFU or work with samples on nRF54H20
+## Unable to perform DFU with external flash on nRF54H20

 Verify that you have enabled the **External memory** chip option in the [**Configuration**](overview.md#configuration-tab) tab.